LdB-ECM/SSD1327_Linux/README.md

 Test code for the waveshare OLED display Module https://www.waveshare.com/1.5inch-oled-module.htm

-UpdateL: Problem found the LCD is a LSB SPI device
+Update: Problem found the LCD is a LSB SPI device